 One of my favorite Facebook pages where people are engaged in the discussion is Steve Martin’s page.
-Not only does he have lots of fans, he has amazing share and comments rates.
+Not only does he have lots of fans, but he also has amazing share and comments rates.
 Last time I checked he had 1,1 Million “Likes” and 46,000 people were talking about the things he posted.
 Now THAT’S engagement.

 However, you don’t have to be as funny as Steve Martin to have engaged fans.
-You do however have to listen to what they are talking about, and join their conversation, so your followers will share their opinions and become interested in who you are.
+You do however have to listen to what they are talking about and join their conversation, so your followers will share their opinions and become interested in who you are.

 Know your Market